 Social Workers go where no other profession goes, and our primary job is to give hope to the hopeless.
-What happen’s when the hope of a Social Worker is gone?
-Social Workers don’t usually receive press unless a child dies or some sort of malfeasance occurs.
-This is not the media’s fault.
+What happens when the hope of a Social Worker is gone?
+Social Workers don’t usually receive press unless a child dies or some sort of malfeasance occurs, but this is not the media’s fault.
 It’s the social worker’s responsibility to advocate and create opportunities to influence discussions occurring in the media.
-When an opportunity arises for a social worker to use that platform to educate and inform, it often results in a missed opportunity.
-Instead, the megaphone is used to shame the client for being poor, uneducated, homeless, and/or drug addicted.
+However, when an opportunity arises for a social worker to use a media platform to educate and inform, it often results in a missed opportunity.
+Instead, the megaphone is used to blame each other or shame the client for being poor, uneducated, homeless, and/or drug addicted.

 Twenty messages from the same two or three clients who either scream their financial requests over and over, simply sit there and breathe, or tell you that witches are under their beds waiting for the next blood sacrifice.
 Paranoid clients like to fixate on witches, Satan, etc. Anyway, we get ready to open and hand out checks to the clients who are either on daily budgets, or who make random check requests.
 The budgeted clients are the most low-functioning, as they can be restricted to as little as $7 per day in order to curb their harm reduction.
 They’ll go and spend that $7 on whatever piece of crack they can find, and then two hours later they’re back, begging for more money.
 Clients will find some really brilliant ways to beg.

 Has anyone seen Les Miserables?
 The scene described above is just a modern day retelling except, today, government assistance provides enough of a morsel to keep poor people under control.
 In Les Miserables, poverty and disease drove people to rob the rich in order to have a decent meal or a comfortable place to lay their head.
 Poverty and starvation was the driving force behind the French Revolution.
-As a cautionary tale to all our government officials that want to cut needed social safety programs, education, and preventive services, you might want to go rent Dark Knight Rises.
-It too is a modern day retelling of the French Revolution.
+As a cautionary tale to all our government officials that want to cut needed social safety programs, education, and preventive services, you might want to rethink instituting austerity measures.

-I understand that the views I have expressed here may not be accepted well by social work leadership.
-Macro and public sector social workers are the minority in management and policy making positions despite being the majority in numbers.
-These positions are routinely held by clinical social workers or Phd’s who have only been in academia or providing individual/family counseling services.
-Many Social Work change agents are undervalued and often overlooked because most can’t afford to spend over 100,000 dollars to work in a 35,000 dollar a year entry level job at a public agency.
-Unless, you got the hook-up where privilege open doors and money is not a worry, than I guess the sky is the limit.
-Those who can afford to stay in school and get the necessary credentials for a policy making position often don’t understand the changes that need to be made.
+I understand the views I have expressed may not be accepted by main stream social work professionals.
+However, macro and public sector social workers are the minority in management and policy making positions despite being the majority of those in traditional social work roles.
+Policy making positions are routinely held by clinical social workers or Phd’s who have only been in academia or providing individual/family counseling services.

 We also conducted a live twitter chat on this topic with the social work twitter community using the hashtag #SWunited.
 To view the tweet archive, go to this link: http://storify.com/SWUnited/social-work-in-the-tenderloin

-Some may have strong opinions about my views on the profession.
-However, strong opinions are sometimes needed to start the conversation, and I am ready to have the conversation if you are.
+Some may have strong opinions about my assessment on the current state of the profession.
+However, strong opinions are sometimes needed in order to start the conversation, and I am ready to have the conversation if you are.
 If anyone has any thoughts on this article, I would love to hear them.
 There were several rebuttal articles and lots of tweets in response to Vice’s Tenderloin story.
 I will attach them all for you to read in order to come to your own conclusion.